 If these new rules apply to any of your sales to the EU, you will need to register for both UK VAT (if you haven’t already done so already) and for VAT MOSS.
 This will enable you to charge the appropriate rate of VAT on your relevant EU sales in FreeAgent.

-Unless your annual sales exceed the VAT threshold of £83,000 (in which case your business should already be registered for UK VAT), you won’t need to start charging VAT on your sales to the UK.
+Unless your annual sales exceed the VAT threshold (in which case your business should already be registered for UK VAT), you won’t need to start charging VAT on your sales to the UK.
 You will, however, need to file a quarterly VAT MOSS return to HMRC, as well as a quarterly UK VAT return; we’ll look at this in more detail later on in the article.

 To get set up for recording VAT MOSS transactions in FreeAgent, navigate to ‘Settings’ and ‘VAT Registration’ in FreeAgent.
 Select ‘Not registered’ from the ‘Are you VAT registered?’ drop-down menu and tick the ‘Enable VAT MOSS Reporting' box.